michaelbellgh/nasinabox/README.md

 ## Installation

 nasinabox is designed to configure a blank, Ubuntu server image.
-This should be deployed in advance, with two hard drives.
+This should be deployed in advance, with two or more hard drives.

-The recommended version of Ubuntu is 22.04 Server with the minimized install 8GB of RAM, 4 CPU cores is recommended, with a 100GB HDD and a secondary larger storage drive
+The recommended version of Ubuntu is 22.04 Server with the minimized install 16GB of RAM (but can get away with 8), 4 CPU cores is recommended, with a 100GB HDD and a secondary larger storage drive.
+More drives are recommended, so you can use raidz1 n+1 redundancy with ZFS

 First, copy the following templates into new locations:
 > cp data/vars/vm.yml.example data/vars/vm.yml